 Australia imports about 1.2 million tonnes of caustic soda per year for the production of alumina.
 The caustic soda is imported as 50 per cent liquid.

-Other applications of caustic including for the chlorination (sterilisation) of domestic water and waste, and other domestic market products (including for manufacture of as hypochlorite) at 145 00 tonnes and the manufacture of sodium cyanide at 90 000 tonnes.
+Other applications of caustic soda include for the chlorination (sterilisation) of domestic water and waste, and other domestic market products (including for manufacture of as hypochlorite) at 145 00 tonnes and the manufacture of sodium cyanide at 90 000 tonnes.

 Australia uses around 1.2 million tonnes of caustic soda to produce 13 million tonnes of alumina and a further 0.25 million tonnes for other domestic applications.

-Caustic production is less than 0.25 million tonnes.
+Caustic soda production is less than 0.25 million tonnes.

 International caustic soda prices have been very volatile ranging from about US$30 per tonne (FOB) to ten-times higher at US$300 per tonne as during the late 1980s.
 Freight costs to Australia are typically US$40 per tonne resulting in a landed price as low as A$100 per tonne.
 Prices are countercyclical to that of its co-product chlorine and chlorine derivatives.